Endokomuna: Ideology

+Within the context of the Polish People's Republic, Endocommunism was represented by "Gomułkites" and "Moczarites", the supporters of Władysław Gomułka and Mieczysław Moczar, respectively.
+The Natolinians, a 1950s faction opposed to De-Stalinization, was also considered a precursor of it.
+Endocommunist movements were considered to represent the political left, and terms such as "the party left", "patriotic left", or "national left" were used.
+Within the context of the Polish United Workers' Party, Endocommunism was regarded as the "conservative" or "dogmatist" wing.
+This was to differentiate it from the "liberals", which was the term used for reformists and supporters of compromise with the anti-communist opposition.
+Apart from the Grunwald Patriotic Union, "national left" label was also applied to the Creative Intelligentsia Club ‘Warsaw 80’ (Klub Inteligencji Twórczej „Warszawa 80”), the Katowice and Poznań Forums, the Szczecin Communist Movement (Ruch Szczecińskich Komunistów), and the ‘Reality’ Social and Political Knowledge Clubs (Kluby Wiedzy Społeczno-Politycznej „Rzeczywistość”).
+This label was inherited by post-1989 movements that had Endocommunist influences and members from this wing of the communist party, such as Samoobrona.

 Marcin Zaremba, writing on the main representatives of Endo-Communism in communist Poland, the Partisans, wrote that their ideology was "a unique variety of nationalism expressed with the language of communist doctrine" and was characterized by "aversion toward everything in cultural and scholarly life recognized as non-Polish, affection for the military tradition, and, finally, a revulsion toward even a relative liberalization of political life in the country."
 Mikołaj Stanisław Kunicki considered Endo-Communist a Marxist–Leninist version of Piłsudski's colonels whose worldview "consisted of fanatical nationalism, anti-Semitism, authoritarianism, a military ethos, and overt opposition to liberalism of all kinds."
 Endo-Communists were also bound "by a strong sense of military camaraderie" and loyalty to the main leaders of the current, such as Mieczysław Moczar.
 Jarosław Tomasiewicz described Endo-Communism as an extreme form of national communism, while Jacek Kuroń wrote of the Partisants' Endo-Communism:

 Firstly, it was nationalist, military, veteran-oriented and officially opposed to so-called national nihilism.
 Secondly, it was a somewhat plebeian egalitarian ideology that attacked various privileges – wealth, position, birth.
 It is in this context that I would place the cult of physical labour, discipline and order, as well as a certain moral puritanism, preached by its heralds.